david-crow/cs-5201/notes.md

 };
 ```

-We set the `other`'s pointer to `null` because it's a temporary object about to be released from The Old ArrayFolks Home."
+We set the `other`'s pointer to `null` because it's a temporary object about to be released from The Old ArrayFolks Home.

 Now, suppose that the class you are writing the move constructor for contains an object.
 How will it be handled?